yigitcukuren/mago/docs/fundamentals/baseline.md

 It is conventional to name the baseline files accordingly:

 - For the linter: `lint-baseline.toml`
-- For the analyzer: `analyze-baseline.toml`
+- For the analyzer: `analysis-baseline.toml`

 :::tip
 The `mago ast` command reports parsing errors but does not support using a baseline to ignore them.